mrnugget/fzz/man/fzz.markdown

 DESCRIPTION
 -----------

-`foo` makes it possible to run command line utilities interactively, by allowing to change the input passed to commands in an interactive interface.
+`fzz` makes it possible to run command line utilities interactively, by allowing to change the input passed to commands in an interactive interface.
 The interface shows the current output of the specified command with the current input.
 As soon as the input changes, the command is re-run and the